Lihle80/SAA_App/Inside the App.md

 # Inside the Application 🛫
-**We'll be taking a look at a few functions of this java Application API and i will be demonstrating how it works.**
+**We'll be taking a look at a few functions of this java Application and i will be demonstrating how it works.**

 ### What does it do? 😕